jdeng1040/SecureRecipeV2/README.md

 ### 2. Install dependencies

-In two terminal windows for both frontend folder and backend folder
+In two terminal windows for both client folder and server folder

 Run the following command: